RHIT-CSSE/csse332/docs/zz_project.md

 _rate-monotonic scheduler_ (RMS) that assigns priorities to running processes, decide when to accept or reject incoming processes, and preempt a running process in case one with higher priority shows up.
 This project will be organized in 3 to 4 milestones, depending on how our quarter goes.
-But let's put to the side for now, and focus on getting our feet wet with kernel modules development.
+But let's put that the side for now, and focus on getting our feet wet with kernel modules development.

 ## Learning objectives
 At the end of this milestone, we will answer the following questions: